builderssquad/anyscan/README.md

 * Cost Savings: The cost of using Etherscan can be high for some users, particularly those conducting many transactions.
 An alternative that is less expensive can appeal to these users.
 * User Experience: Some users may find the user experience of Etherscan lacking in certain areas, and building an alternative with improved UX can attract these users.
 * Customization: Some users may require customized features that Etherscan doesn't provide.
 An alternative that offers these customization options can attract these users.
-* Decentralization: Etherscan is a centralized platform, which can create single points of failure and be subject to censorship.
-Building a decentralized alternative can appeal to users who value the decentralization and censorship resistance of blockchain technology.

 ## Implementation